mark-archer/peerstack/README.md

 console.log(`app running at http://localhost:${port}/`)
 ```

 Your own server is not necessary.
-You're free to use `https://peers.app/` as your signaling server but that may change in the future depending on usage and the evolution of [peerhost](#peer-host).
+For now you're free to use `https://peers.app/` as your signaling server but that may change in the future depending on usage and the evolution of [peerhost](#peer-host).

 ## How It Works